totemo/KillStreak/README.md

 Get it on [BukkitDev](http://dev.bukkit.org/bukkit-plugins/killstreak/).
 Configuration
 -------------
+`KillStreak.updater-enabled: true` - Enable the updater

+`KillStreak.update-available` - Used for the updater (do not modify!)

 `KillStreak.reset-on-disconnect: false` - Whether to reset a player's kill streak on disconnect

 `KillStreak.streaks.5` The kill streak a player needs before they get the powerup